saraelz/sse-stream-project/README.md

 The input is a single threaded data stream - if the server can't catch up to the single threaded stream then you lag behind the stream and may never catch up again.
 One process is responsible for reading data, but a multi-threaded queue is responsible for writing to SQL server.

-How to run this file:
+Running the Project

-This project is written in Python using version 3.11.
+This project is developed using Python version 3.11.

+First, ensure that you have the latest version of pip by running:

+bash

-First, you can upgrade pip if you run python.exe -m pip install --upgrade pip.
-Now, if you run python3 -m pip install -r requirements.txt, it will install the specified packages, including sseclient.
+python.exe -m pip install --upgrade pip

+Then, install the necessary packages, including sseclient, by executing:

+bash

+python3 -m pip install -r requirements.txt

-You can run pytest test_app.py or specific test functions such as pytest test_app.py::test_exams
+You can run tests using pytest:

+bash

+pytest test_app.py

-Since it's a Flask application which I also tested with Postman, I used the following terminal commands: python3 -m venv myenv
+For a Flask application that has been tested with Postman, follow these terminal commands:

+bash

+python3 -m venv myenv
 # Activate the virtual environment (on Windows)
 myenv\Scripts\activate